yourbasic/api/README.md

 In general, you want to find an interface that accepts everything your code can handle; and little or nothing else.
-This is typically very hard to do before you've had a good helping of your own dog good.
+This is typically very hard to do before you've had a good helping of your own dog food.
 That's why I like the Go approach:

 > You start by writing concrete code, and in the process
 > you discover interfaces that are increasingly accurate.